dogu-team/.github/SECURITY.md

 ## Reporting Security Issues

-If you've found a security issue in Dogu, Gamium, or other SDKs, please do not open GitHub issues or pull requests.
-You can submit your report to `contact@dogutech.io` via email.
+**Please do not open GitHub issues or pull requests** if you've found a security issue in Dogu, Gamium, or other SDKs, You can submit your report to `contact@dogutech.io` via email.

 Please include as much information as possible in your report to better help us understand and resolve the issue: